ajnonaka/amrex-tutorials/Docs/source/HeatEquation_UQ.rst

    import numpy as np
    import pyamrex.amrex as amrex
-   from BaseModel import BaseModel
+   from AMReXBaseModel import AMReXBaseModel

    #Define inherited class with __call__ and outnames and pnames methods
-   class HeatEquationModel(BaseModel)
+   class HeatEquationModel(AMReXBaseModel)

    # Direct usage with PyTUQ
    model = HeatEquationModel()